OpenSaucedHub/advanced-git-sync/README.md

 | --------- | ----------------------- | -------- | ------- |
 | `enabled` | Enable release/tag sync | No       | true    |

+> [!TIP]
+>
+> Tags syncing is automatically enabled if releases syncing is enabled to avoid orphaning releases.

 ## Accepted Configuration

 This is the expected config and hence the defaults.
 If you don't want to sync a particular entity,